Adelaide City FC: First national championship

 In 1986, the club appointed former player Zoran Matić as its new coach; a decision that would lead to the side becoming a powerhouse for more than a decade.
 City reached the finals that season for the first time after finishing third in the southern conference.
 In a qualifying final, City travelled to Melbourne and beat second-placed Footscray JUST 3–2.
 They backed up that win by returning to Melbourne and defeating Southern Conference champion Brunswick Juventus 2–0 in the semi-finals.
 The Southern final pit City against Footscray JUST again and the club won its third straight finals clash away from home, 2–1.

-City then faced Northern Conference champion, Sydney Olympic, at Hindmarsh Stadium in the first leg of the NSL grand final.
+City then faced the Northern Conference champion, Sydney Olympic, at Hindmarsh Stadium in the first leg of the NSL grand final.
 Despite losing 1–0 in front of 12,232 home fans, City travelled to Sydney the following week and defeated the Greek community-backed Olympic 3–1 at Parramatta Stadium to be crowned Australian champions for the first time.
 The club's first championship captain Bugsy Nyskohus also became the first player to play 300 NSL games.

 Remarkably, City's first championship side included nine home-grown South Australians in Nyskohus, Paul Shillabeer, Alex Tobin, Charlie Villani, Adrian Santrac, Sergio Melta, Aurelio Vidmar, Steve Maxwell and Joe Mullen.

-Championship glory qualified City to play in the first ever Oceania Club Championship in 1987.
+Championship glory qualified City to play in the first-ever Oceania Club Championship in 1987.
 In reality, the tournament was a one-off game for City, which faced off against 1986 New Zealand National Soccer League winners University-Mount Wellington.
 In front of 3500 fans at Hindmarsh Stadium, City beat UniMount on penalties after a 1–1 draw, Mullen having scored the home side's goal.
 The Oceania championship would not be held again until 1999.

 The NSL returned to a single conference, 14-team competition the following season and City disappointed, backing up its championship season with a 10th-place finish.
 It would not be until the 1989–90 season, when the NSL switched to summertime, that the Adelaide club returned to the finals series.
 However, they were eliminated at the first hurdle at home by Sydney Olympic.